APARATE: Adaptive Adversarial Patch for CNN-based Monocular Depth Estimation for Autonomous Navigation: Experimental Results

 \subsection{Experimental Setup}

-In our experimental setup, we employ four distinct MDE models: namely, monodepth2 \cite{monodepth2}, Depthhints \cite{Depthhints}, Manydepth \cite{Manydepth}, and MIMdepth \cite{mimdepth}.
-Monodepth2, Depthhints, and Manydepth models adhere to a general U-Net architecture, characterized by an encoder-decoder network design.
+In our experimental setup, we employ three distinct Monocular Depth Estimation (MDE) models: namely, monodepth2 \cite{monodepth2}, Depthhints \cite{Depthhints}, and Manydepth \cite{Manydepth}.
+These models were chosen based on their practicality and the availability of open-source code, the same models featured in the work presented in \cite{Cheng_ECCV}.

+All three models adhere to a general U-Net architecture, characterized by an encoder-decoder network design.
 This architecture enables the incorporation of both high-level abstract features and local information.
 The encoder component utilizes the pretrained ResNet18 \cite{resnet} model, which was pretrained on the ImageNet dataset \cite{imagenet}.
 On the other hand, the decoder encompasses multiple convolutional and upsampling layers, with skip connections facilitating the reconstruction of output back to the input's original resolution.

-MIMdepth is an approach that leverages masked image modeling (MIM) and transformer architecture for self-supervised MDE.
-It utilizes a transformer-based encoder DeiTBase \cite{touvron2021training} which processes the tokenized inputs at constant resolution.
-MIMDepth is claimed to exhibit greater robustness to various challenges, including noise, blur, weather conditions, digital artifacts, occlusions, as well as both untargeted and targeted adversarial attacks.
-These four models were chosen based on their practicality and the availability of open-source code, the three first models are the same models featured in the work presented in \cite{Cheng_ECCV}.

-For our evaluations, we use real-world driving scenes extracted from the KITTI 2015 dataset \cite{kitti}.
+For our evaluations and experiments, we employ real-world driving scenes extracted from the KITTI 2015 dataset \cite{kitti}.
 This dataset comprises synchronized stereo video recordings alongside LiDAR measurements, all captured from a moving vehicle navigating urban surroundings.
 The dataset encapsulates an extensive array of road types, encompassing local and rural roads as well as highways.
 Within these scenes, a diverse range of objects is present, such as vehicles, pedestrians, and traffic lights, allowing for a comprehensive evaluation of the attack performance.

-We train our patch on a TeslaV100 GPU.
-Our patch optimization process is executed over the course of $400$ epochs, utilizing the Adam optimizer with a learning rate set at $0.01$.
-The patch is scaled to a factor of $0.2$ during this process.